sarpisik/ReacNative-Theme-Boilerplate/README.md

 ## Getting Started

-To get started open your command-lien and follow the below steps
+To get started open your command-line and follow the below steps

 ### Installing